Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: : Secure Datagrams on TCP

 \begin{itemize} \item {\bf Locating record headers out-of-order.} Since encrypted data may contain any byte sequence, there is no reliable way to differentiate a TLS header from record data in the TCP stream, as COBS encoding provides. \item {\bf Encryption state chaining.} Some TLS ciphersuites chain encryption state across records, making records indecipherable until prior records are processed. \item {\bf Record numbers used in MAC computation.} TLS includes a record number, which increases by 1 for each record, in computing the record's MAC.
 But the \utls receiver may not know an out-of-order record's number: holes in TCP sequence space before the record could contain an unknown number of prior records. \end{itemize}

-To locate records out-of-order, \utls first scans a received stream fragment for byte sequences that {\em may} represent a TLS header: i.e., containing a plausible record type, version, and length.
+To locate records out-of-order, \utls first scans a received stream fragment for byte sequences that {\em may} represent the TLS 5-byte header: i.e., containing the correct record type and version, and a plausible length.
 While this scan may yield false positives, \utls verifies the inferred header by attempting to decrypt and authenticate the record.
 If the cryptographic MAC check fails, instead of aborting the connection as TLS normally would, \utls assumes a false positive and continues scanning.

 Since TLS's MAC is designed to prevent resourceful adversaries from constructing a byte sequence the receiver could misinterpret as a record, and it is by definition at least as hard to find such a sequence ``accidentally'' as to forge one maliciously, TLS security should protect equally well against accidental false positives.
 One exception is when TLS is using its ``null ciphersuite,'' which performs no packet authentication.
 With this ciphersuite, normally used only during initial key negotiation, \utls disables out-of-order delivery to avoid the risk of accepting and delivering false records.